CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 - button1OpenBehavior:
     - This function is triggered at the end of an button click.
     - This function toggles the state of whether or not the system output LED will continue to go through blinking cycles.
+        - Blinking will not necessarily be stopped immediately: the current cycle will complete before a pause will take effect.
     - Inputs:
         - None
     - Outputs: